cypherpunk-academy/2064/en/061_1918_2023_Interrogation_1.md

 And you're helping them.
 German nature works hard and honestly.
 That's why everyone buys our goods, all over the world.
-"Made in Germany", that has sound.
+"Made in Germany," that has sound.
 This is the future.
 We are better than everyone else, we can work better, we can organize better.
 We have the best inventors.